quasistoic/op-tools/README.md

   * [Issue #5](https://github.com/quasistoic/op-tools/issues/5): A lot of your 1Password data ends up in an on-disk cache when you use this tool.
-I'll be building functionality into the app itself to delete the cache, but in the meantime, you can delete it yourself by running `rm -Rf ./.op-cache` from the same directory where you've been running the tool.
+I'll be building functionality into the app itself to delete the cache, but in the meantime, you can delete it yourself by running `rm ./.op-cache/*` from the same directory where you've been running the tool.